MEDIA KIT FOR HEALTHY SENSE OF SELF®

 Her journey is a deep and thoughtful process that is not for everyone.
 It takes great courage and dedication to seek out what it takes to be a complete whole human being.
-By doing so she now greatly benefits form her enhanced quality of life and so does her husband and children.
+By doing so she now greatly benefits from her enhanced quality of life.

 Interview Questions and Answers

 Q1: Why did you write the book, Healthy Sense of Self – How to be true to yourself to make the world a better place!